10 Incredible Spider Monkey Facts

 Written by Jennifer Gaeng

-Updated: January 23, 2023
+Updated: August 21, 2023

-Share this post on:
+Share on:

 Today we are going to explore more about the spider monkey.
 Did you know that their thoughts and memories are quite acute?
 They’re called spider monkeys because they resemble spiders when hanging from their tails.
 They are members of the Atelidae family.
 Spider monkeys, the largest and most apelike monkeys, can weigh up to 25 pounds and grow to 18 inches, not including their 36-inch tails!
 Want to learn more about these interesting creatures?
-Let’s explore 10 incredible Spider Monkey facts!
+Let’s explore 10 incredible spider monkey facts!

-1. There Are Seven Species Of The Spider Monkey
+1. There Are Seven Species of the Spider Monkey

 Spider monkeys walking in grass